This is a collection of new and old verbs that I have found interesting. There are so

 Waterize - Meaning unclear.
 From a Time Magazine article on Las Vegas:

-"They've "waterized the whole theater."
+"They've waterized the whole theater."

 Weaponize - To make ready to use as a weapon.
 Strobe Talbot